Skip to content

 Update Workflow:

-2. Update operation creates new row with ID R' at address (F2, O2)
+2. An update operation writes a new physical row with the updated values at address (F2, O2).

 Row ID Sequences